nutechsoftware/alarmdecoder-smartthings/README.md

 8. Press Save
     * notes
         1. If the AlarmDecoder Web App restarts it will loose subscriptions.
 It may take 5 minutes to restore PUSH notification.
-        2. Updating the **AlarmDecoder*** device settings on the phone app or web-based IDE will force a new subscription.
+        2. Updating the **AlarmDecoder** device settings on the phone app or web-based IDE will force a new subscription.

 ## Known Issues

 * DSC: Extra zones will show up in the zone list.
-* ADEMCO: Disarming the panel after an ALARM may be difficult due to requiring a double-disarm and the button states don't quite work that way.
-Current workaround is to try to arm, which will let you disarm again.
+* ADEMCO: As with a regular keypad it is necessary to disarm a second time after an alarm to restore to Ready state.
+The Disarm button stays enabled when the panel is Not Ready.
+* Status is not updating when the panel arms disarms etc.
+    * Subscription may have been lost during restart of web app.
+    * The AlarmDecoder SmartThings device will renew its subscription every 5 minutes.
+    * To force a renwal update the Settings such as the API KEY in the App or Device graph page.